Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 If we look back, it's clear that high-level testing was tough in 2000, it probably still was in 2009, but it's 2020 outside and we are, in fact, living in the future.
 Advancements in technology and software design have made it a much less significant issue than it once was.

-There are many ways to write fast integration and even end-to-end tests nowadays.
-Most modern application frameworks provide a separate API layer used for testing in a simulated environment, while tools like Docker let you run deterministic tests that rely on infrastructural dependencies or even other services.
+Most modern application frameworks nowadays provide some sort of separate API layer used for testing, where you can run your application in a simulated in-memory environment that is very close to the real one.
+Virtualization tools like Docker also make it possible to execute tests that rely on actual infrastructural dependencies, while still remaining deterministic and fast.

-In fact, unless you're developing a desktop application for Windows and are forced to use [UIAutomation](https://docs.microsoft.com/en-us/windows/win32/winauto/entry-uiauto-win32), writing high-level tests
+We have solutions like [Mountebank](http://mbtest.org), [GreenMail](https://greenmail-mail-test.github.io/greenmail), [Appium](http://appium.io), [Selenium](https://selenium.dev), [Cypress](https://cypress.io), and countless others that simplify different aspects of high-level testing that were once considered unapproachable.
+Unless you're developing desktop applications for Windows and are stuck with [UIAutomation framework](https://docs.microsoft.com/en-us/windows/win32/winauto/entry-uiauto-win32), you will likely have many options available.

+The slow test fallacy is, however, not the only false assumption that the pyramid is based on.
+The idea of having the majority of testing concentrated at the unit level only works out if those tests actually provide value, which of course depends on how much business logic is contained within the code under test.

+Some applications may have a lot of business logic (e.g. payroll systems), some may have close to none (e.g. CRUD apps), most are somewhere in between.
+Majority of the projects I've personally worked on didn't have nearly enough of it to warrant extensive coverage with unit tests, but had plenty of infrastructural complexity on the other hand, which would actually benefit from integration testing.

+Of course, in an ideal world one would evaluate the context of the project and come up with a testing approach that is most suitable for the problem at hand.
+In reality, however, most developers don't even begin to think about it at all, instead just blindly stacking mountains of unit tests following what the best practices seemingly advise you to do.

-Another issue with the test pyramid is that it's overly-simplistic.
-Seeing as it presents the testing spectrum as a linear scale, it might make sense to assume that any gain in confidence provided by higher-level tests are offset by an equivalent amount of loss in maintainability and speed, compared to lower-level tests.
-This may be true for the extremes, but not necessarily holds for tests in the middle of the integration scope.
+Finally, I think it's fair to say, the model provided by the test pyramid is actually just too simplistic in general.
+The vertical axes present the testing spectrum as a linear scale, where any gain in confidence you get by going up in the integration spectrum is offset by seemingly equivalent amount of loss in maintainability and speed.
+This may be true if you compare the extremes, but not necessarily so for the rest of the points in between.

-Additionally, it forgets that the isolation has a cost in itself and isn't something that comes for free simply by "avoiding" external interactions.
-Because of that, it's entirely likely that there's a point somewhere between unit testing and integration testing, where the confidence provided by tests has the highest return on investment:
+It also doesn't account for the fact that isolation has a cost in itself and isn't something that comes for free simply by "avoiding" external interactions.
+If you consider these aspects, it's entirely likely that the scale is actually not linear and that the point of highest return on investment resides somewhere closer to the middle rather than at the unit level:

 ![Graph that shows that the scale of cost & speed might not be linear to integration.](Test-conversion-efficiency.png)

-All in all the test pyramid is probably not the best guidance for establishing the testing suite for your project.
+All in all, I would advise against using the test pyramid as a reference for what a typical test suite should look like and instead focus on what's important for your project.
+Let's consider what guidelines are actually useful in that regard.

-## Fakes over mocks

-## Coverage metrics are useful
+## Reality-driven testing

 ## Summary